What this is: 2022 made 2021 look like 1999. Between the pandemic, war and rising inflation, do you remember any good news from 2022?

 - From the article: “The role of the process agent is to act as a representative upon whom court papers may be served, on behalf of the appointing parties, and to deliver those court papers per the instructions of the appointing parties.”

-Even what seems like a minor error on your UCC filings can result in rejection or a filed UCC that could be deemed seriously misleading as defined in Section 9-506.
+Even what seems like a minor error on your UCC filings can result in rejection or could be deemed seriously misleading as defined in Section 9-506.
 Either of these situations can negatively affect the priority of the lender’s interest in the collateral.

 - From the article: “…we often see filings involving trusts prepared incorrectly with the trustee’s name in the debtor box.
 Filings involving trusts should either have the trust’s name in the debtor box or the settlor’s name if the trust does not have a name.